king398/SainaRanesk/README.md

 audio files, as the noise can obscure the words and make them harder to understand.
 That's where OpenAI Whisper Large comes in.
 Whisper Large is a state-of-the-art machine learning model that has been specifically designed to excel at handling audio files with high levels of noise and low signal-to-noise ratios.
-Its extensive training on a dataset of 680,000 hours of audio in 100 languages, including non-ideal, noisy samples, has prepared it to tackle the unique challenges of our task.**
+Its extensive training on a dataset of 680,000 hours of audio in 100 languages (as a point of comparison, GigaSpeech , which comes 2nd place to Whisper in terms of training data is trained on only 44,000 hours of audio ), including non-ideal, noisy samples, has prepared it to tackle the unique challenges of our task.**

 **But the benefits of Whisper Large don't end there.
 It is also a zero-shot learning model, meaning that it can perform